todayisnow/AWS/vpc.md

 ## 4. Create Route Table:
 - In the VPC dashboard, navigate to the "Route Tables" section.
-- Click on "Create route table" and provide a name for the route table.
+- Click on "Create route table" and provide a name for the route table."one created by default"
 - Select the newly created route table and associate it with the VPC by clicking on "Edit routes" and adding a route to the internet gateway.
+  - 10.0.0.0/16 -> local
+  - 0.0.0.0/0   -> IGW-xxxx

 ## 5. Associate Subnets:
 - After creating the route table, select it and navigate to the "Subnet associations" tab.